 Q: How do I find the prime factorization of a number?

 A: You can use the division method or factor trees.
-Start by dividing the number by the smallest prime number, 2, and continue dividing by 2 until it is no longer divisible.
+Still, start by dividing the number by the smallest prime number, 2, and continue dividing by 2 until it is no longer divisible.
 Then move to the next prime number, 3, and repeat the process.
 Continue with the next prime numbers (5, 7, 11, and so on) until the quotient is a prime number itself.

 Q: Is there only one prime factorization for each number?